acoular/acoular/docs/source/literature/index.rst

 Capon, J. (1969).
 High-resolution frequency-wavenumber spectrum analysis.
 Proceedings of the IEEE, 57(8), 1408-1418.

+.. _Cousson2019:

+R. Cousson, Q. Leclère, M.-A. Pallas, and M. Berengier (2019).
+A time domain clean approach for the identification of acoustic moving sources.
+Journal of Sound and Vibration, 443, 47-62. doi:10.1016/j.jsv.2018.11.026.

 .. _Dougherty2014:

 Dougherty, R. P. (2014).
 Functional Beamforming.
 In: Proceedings of the Berlin Beamforming Conference 2014.